-PCSing always brings about anxiety, but what happens when you add in the extra worry and stress that comes with making aPCS move WITHOUT your spouse?
+PCSing always brings about anxiety, but what happens when you add in the extra worry and stress that comes with making a military move WITHOUT your spouse?
 Reducing the stress of this seemingly monumental task, however, is possible if you plan ahead!
-Follow these eight easy (okay, helpful, we hope) tips to help you prepare for a PCS move without your spouse.
+Follow these eight easy (okay, helpful, we hope) tips to help you prepare for a military move without your spouse.
 Hold on tight.
-You can do this!
+You got this!

 Now is not the time to put that super-hero cape to work.
 We all need help at some point, and PCSing without your spouse absolutely qualifies.
 Whether it be a friend or family member, ask for help.
 There should be at least two sets of eyes on the movers when they are in your home.
 A good approach would be to park that friend in a chair with the clip board and let them check off all the numbers on the boxes so that you can focus on the progress of the pack-out and placement of items in your new home.
 You may also need help with the kids or your pets during a part of the move.
 Maybe you need someone to help you get all the stuff you are donating out the door, or simply a friend to help you organize your thoughts and prioritize.
 Reach out and ask, and then vow to pay it forward in the future.

-Copies of POA & Orders
+Copies of POA & orders

 First of all, double check to make sure you have the appropriate Power of Attorney documents for your move.
 Not all companies will accept a general POA and require a special POA for specific services.
-Then, make sure you have copies, and they are kept safe.
+Then make sure you have copies, and they are kept safe.
 While you might feel the need to print multiple copies of each, three sets should be more than enough.
 One copy on your mobile device, one set printed and with you while you travel, and then a backup set because, well, you never know.

 This is one of the easiest and most recommended moving strategies.
 In theory, it can give the packers and movers a sense of respect for your family.
 “I’m not just packing a kid’s room.
 These are little Ruby’s toys.”
 The labels will also help those that unpack with the placement of items at your new home.
 Labels or not, make sure to download the PCSgrades’ Movers Notice.
 Print it out and give it to all the members of your packing and moving team, so they know the while you are looking forward to a positive experience with their company, you do intend to hold them accountable for how they treat your belongings.

-Making healthy choices during a PCS move can be challenging.
+Making healthy choices during a military move can be challenging.
 You and your family need to take breaks for lunch and snacks throughout the day, and it can be tempting to utilize take-out or fast food frequently, leaving you sluggish.
 Preparing meals and snacks in advance is key.
-Some suggestions would be frozen lasagna and bagged salad, pre-made sandwiches, and chips, fruit, waters, etc. You can also transport your crockpot in the car, giving you some no-fuss, healthy dinner options during packing and after you arrive at the new location.
+Some suggestions would be frozen lasagna and bagged salad, pre-made sandwiches, and chips, fruit, waters, etc. You can also transport your crockpot or Instant Pot in the car, giving you some no-fuss, healthy dinner options during packing and after you arrive at the new location.
 These meal options also make great lunches for the packers and movers if you choose to feed them.

 Outsource as many services as your family can afford.
 If you can drop Scout at doggie day care, do it!
 If you have the means to hire a babysitter or use the CDC hourly care for your kids, do it!
 You will be under enough stress without having to run around all day saying “Where is the dog?
 Kids don’t touch that!”
 Hire someone to take care of the lawn and to do the final cleaning of your home.
 It will greatly reduce your stress during a solo-move.
-You can even outsource some of the research involved with your PCS move by visiting PCSgrades.com.
+You can even outsource some of the research involved with your military move by visiting PCSgrades.com.
 You can read and submit reviews on real estate agents, lenders, neighborhoods and more.
 The website features a community of active duty, veterans, and military spouses sharing their honest opinions of so many of the services you need when you relocate.
 Take the guesswork (the Google work) out of getting the real scoop about your new home, register today.

 Keeping small children from getting bored during the moving process is important, not only for your sanity but to keep their minds off of what is going on and reduce their anxiety about the process.
 Have the kids decorate the moving boxes in their rooms with crayons or washable markers.
 It can provide hours of fun and psychologically speaking, the movers might be more careful with boxes covered in hearts and stick figures, so win-win!
 Kick everyone out into the back yard to play if the weather permits.
-This might be a great time to hire a neighborhood teenager to play with the kids!
+This might be a great time to hire a neighborhood teenager to play with the kids.
 Charge up the laptop or DVD player and have a special movie night on the air mattresses that are now your beds.
-Wherever the kids go make sure the animals are there too, so you don’t have to keep tabs on both.
+Wherever the kids go, make sure the animals are there too, so you don’t have to keep tabs on both.

-Having to navigate a PCS move without your spouse presents some challenges, yes.
+Having to navigate a military move without your spouse presents some challenges, yes.
 But by asking for help, outsourcing some of the busy work, making lists and doing some much needed prep work before-hand, you can have a successful solo-move that doesn’t leave you stressed, overwhelmed and frustrated.